vivekprojects-GIT/Agentic-Ai-Ecommerce-Product-Recommendation/README.md

   - Clean separation of concerns: Router delegates to tools; tools each handle one responsibility.

 - Simplified RAG
-  - Text → semantic retrieval from ChromaDB → top-K (strict 3) → LLM/fallback formatting.
+  - Text/Image → semantic retrieval from ChromaDB → top-K (strict 3) → LLM/fallback formatting.
-  - No static filters; relevance is learned via embeddings and vector similarity.
+  - Dynamic vocab built from catalog at runtime; no static color/brand lists.

 - General Conversation Has No DB Access
   - General-chat responses do not query the DB and return empty metadata.